-Students are required to apply for admittance to the Teacher Education Program.
+As an accredited Teacher Preparation Program, the Iowa Department of Education requires a formal process for admitting students to our Teacher Education Program.
 To apply, students must be enrolled in or have completed Human Growth and Development and Development and have no more than two unmet requirements.
 Applications will be acted upon by the Teacher Education Committee.
 The Teacher Education Committee reviews education students' records for admission and retention in the Teacher Education Program and for permission to student teach.

-The Teacher Education Committee is comprised of all of the Waldorf Education faculty members, other Waldorf content area faculty members, one Waldorf student services member, and at least one practicing teacher.
+The Teacher Education Committee is composed of all of the Waldorf Education faculty members, other Waldorf content area faculty members, one Waldorf student services member, and at least one practicing teacher.
 The faculty, student services person, and practicing teachers are appointed by the Waldorf Education faculty.